 Who we are

-Families supporting Adults with Mental Illness in Alberta (FAMI-Alberta) began as a grassroots movement in late 2016 seeking to fill gaps in service and advocate for improved treatment for family members who live with serious mental illness.
+Families supporting Adults with Mental Illness in Alberta (FAMI-Alberta) is a network of family members who banded together in late 2016 to support one another and advocate for improved treatment for those living with serious mental illness.
 The first Love You Forever workshop in November 2016 – attended by over 100 family members and other caregivers – was a catalyst for the formation of this group.

-With the support of the Canadian Mental Health Association – Edmonton Region (CMHA-ER) and Alberta Health Services (AHS), a core group met over the next few months to organize followup activities (including another workshop in May) and other ways to advocate for loved ones with mental illness.
+With the support of the Canadian Mental Health Association – Edmonton Region (CMHA-ER) and Alberta Health Services (AHS), a core group met over the next few months to organize followup activities (including biannual workshops) and other ways to advocate for loved ones with mental illness.
 This website is one of the outcomes of that group.

 FAMI-Alberta is entirely volunteer-run.
 We’re currently focused in the Edmonton region, but are happy to hear from families across Alberta.